-LAW 26 I - International Organizations
+LAW 261 - International Organizations

-Thiscourse deals with the historical development of the idea of international organisations and the creation of the League of Nations, in terms of its aims, membership, organisations and functions.
-The course also deals with the definition of international organisations, their legal personality, international employers, and their privileges and immunities.
-The course also covers the creation of the United Nations, its branches, the General Assembly, the Security Council, the Economic and Social Council, and the International Court of Justice.
-In addition, the course includes regional organisations such as the Arab League and the Gulf Cooperation Council.
+The course deals with the historical development of International Organization and the creation of League of Nations concerning aims, membership, and functions.

+The course deals also with the definition of International Organization, Legal Personality, and International Employers; their Privileges and Immunities; and with the creation of the United Nations and its branches: General Assembly, Security Council, Economic and Social Council, and International Court of Justice.
+Finally, it deals with regional organizations such as: Arab League and the Cooperation Council for the Arab States of the Gulf.